 Also, the process of developing a plan is the same no matter the size of the initiative.
 Once you’ve done it successfully, you can repeat the process.

-However, before you think communication strategy, think about the greater business strategy.
+However, before you think about communication strategy, think about the greater business strategy.

 TIP: Pick the highest-priority business goal where you believe your PR and communications can have the most impact in the shortest time.